bids-standard/bids-specification/src/03-modality-agnostic-files.md

 The purpose of this file is to describe timing and other properties of each imaging acquisition sequence (each *run* file) within one session.

-Each neural recording file should be described by at most one row.
+Each neural recording *file* SHOULD be described by exactly one row.
+Some recordings consist of multiple parts, that span several files, for example through `echo-`, `part-`, or `split-` entities.
+Such recordings MUST be documented with one row per file.

 Relative paths to files should be used under a compulsory `filename` header.
-Exceptions are runs that consist of multiple parts.
-For example runs that include the `echo-`, `part-`, or `split-` fields.
-All parts that appear as separate files in the respective subdirectory have to be separately listed on one row each.
-The relative path in the `filename` header should include the field that specifies the parts.

 If acquisition time is included it should be listed under the `acq_time` header.
 Acquisition time refers to when the first data point in each run was acquired.
-If a `_scans.tsv` file is provided and includes the `acq_time` header, the acqusition times MUST be identical for all parts of that recording.
-Specifically, all parts MUST point to the time the first data point of a run was recorded.
+If this header is provided, the acqusition times of all files that belong to a recording MUST be identical.
 Datetime should be expressed as described in [Units](./02-common-principles.md#units).

 For anonymization purposes all dates within one subject should be shifted by a randomly chosen (but consistent across all recordings) number of days.
 This way relative timing would be preserved, but chances of identifying a